National Greyhound Centre

 Retired racing greyhounds are unlikely to have been in a house, felt carpet on their feet, heard a door bell ring, experienced post coming through a letter box, seen someone hoover or heard a washing machine – here at the National Greyhound Centre, Greyhound Trust help each greyhound transition from racing, so they can comfortably live in a home environment.

 Through the design of the centre, greyhounds have the opportunity of experiencing ‘real life rooms and home life’.
-Our ‘real life’ rooms look and feel like a home (they even have doorbells !) and with the help of staff and volunteers, greyhounds will have their 1st taster and experiences of home life.
+Our ‘real life’ rooms look and feel like a home (they even have doorbells !) and with the help of staff and volunteers, greyhounds will have their first taster and experiences of home life.
 These specially designed rooms are key to transitioning greyhounds into home environments and maximising the chances of a successful transition from race dog to family pet.

 In addition to understanding real home life ‘inside’, the greyhounds need the same outside.
 Many racing greyhounds will have been ‘turned out’ into turn out paddocks, with little chance to experience natural enrichment opportunities and interactive play.